 - Separate into 4 bowls

-- Line a deep tray or dish with bakind paper
+- Line a deep tray or dish with baking paper

 - Mix in the first colour by hand and spread it over the bottom of the tray - place in the freezer.

-- Mix the next colour, and remove tray from freezer.
+- Mix the next colour, and remove the tray from the freezer.